 This mixture is then piled into a circle on a baking paper lined tray, drawing a ring with pencil around the underside of the paper using a cake pan for guidance is a good way to get a uniform shape.

 Usually a pavlova recipe will have the addition of vanilla as a flavour.
 Quality vanilla extract is recommended for a pure flavour such as Heilala Vanilla.
 Vanilla essence is made with synthetic ingredients.

 For a pavlova with a differenece freeze dried fruit powders can be used as well as chopped chocolate or nuts.
-It is best to gently fold ingredients with fat such as chocolate or nuts through at the end of mixing so as not to disturb the volume in the egg whites.
+It is best to gently fold through ingredients containing fat (such as chocolate or nuts) at the end of mixing so as not to disturb the volume in the egg whites.

 Oven and Cooking